Pearson-Advance/openedx-lti-tool-plugin/docs/decisions/0001-improve-course-launch-views.rst

-Another approach that was briefly considered on a previous ADR for the initial implementation for the LTI tool plugin course launch feature is the possibility of using the learning MFE on LTI course launches, with this approach we will remove the currently implemented middleware and courseware views and simply allow the user to navigate across the course like any other student user does, currently the auto-generated user for LTI launches only have the regular permissions of a student user, this means that an LTI user has the same permissions on the LMS or learning MFE, a regular user has.
+Another approach that was briefly considered on a previous ADR for the initial implementation for the LTI tool plugin course launch feature is the possibility of using the learning MFE on LTI course launches, with this approach we will remove the currently implemented courseware views and simply allow the user to navigate across the course like any other student user does, currently the auto-generated user for LTI launches only have the regular permissions of a student user, this means that an LTI user has the same permissions on the LMS or learning MFE, a regular user has.

 The disadvantage of this approach is that we lose a more strict access control to course resources on LTI course launches, another disadvantage is that if the